LAST UPDATED: 6/15/22

 - Planning Category (optional).
 Use the dropdown menu to choose the planning need that best fits your campaign.
 Current choices include Estate Planning, Business & Executive Planning, Charitable Planning, Health & Long-Term Care Planning, Liability Protection, Policy Review, Family Planning, and Financed Arrangements.

 - Product Category (optional).
 Use the dropdown menu to choose the product category that best fits your campaign.
 Current choices include Life Insurance, Annuities, Long-Term Care, Disability, Critical Illness, Medicare Supplement, Dental, Vision, Health, Home, or Auto.

 - Owner.
 Who should have access to this campaign?
 If you have team members and/or a downline, select “user and descendants.”
 If it’s just you, leave the default of “user.”

 4. Click the checkmark icon on the right to save your campaign.
 Click the red "x" icon to delete this new campaign.

 Populating a Campaign

-Before you start populating your campaign, you'll need to know the name of any templates you want to include.
+All campaigns are composed of tasks - these tasks tell the system to send an automated email, create an agent-follow-up, etc. Before you start adding tasks to your campaign, you'll need to know the name of any templates you want to include.
 Having those names handy before you get started will save you a lot of time.
 We suggest browsing the available templates first.